cjspd-oly/MyUdemyProgress/readme.md

 The `dev/` folder contains legacy or experimental code that was used during the initial development phase.
 It is retained for reference purposes but is not required for the main application.

 🚨 **Note:** Features in this folder may be outdated, incomplete, or unsupported in the current version of the app.

+## 📂 Demo (`demo/` Folder)

+The `demo/` folder contains example files and sample data to showcase the app’s features.
+Use these files to explore the functionality before importing your own Udemy data.

 ---